Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Contraction Analysis of Gradient Systems

 \end{definition} As its name suggests, a function that is strongly convex is convex in the usual sense, while the converse is not always true.
-From a dynamic systems perspective, strong convexity provides exponential convergence of gradient flows: \begin{proposition} \ If a function $f \in \mathcal{C}^2( \mathbb{R}^n , \mathbb{R})$ is $\alpha$-strongly convex, then its gradient system
+From a dynamic systems perspective, strong convexity provides exponential convergence of gradient flows: \begin{proposition}[Exponential Convergence of Gradient Systems for Strongly Convex Functions] \ If a twice differentiable function $f: \mathbb{R}^n \rightarrow \mathbb{R}$ is $\alpha$-strongly convex, then its gradient system

-converges to the global minimum exponentially with rate $\alpha$. \end{proposition}
+converges to the unique global minimum of $f$ exponentially with rate $\alpha$. \end{proposition}